ogniskogracza/obs-cursor-overlay/README[ENG]-v1.0.txt

 ======================================================================
-24. SVG GLOW VS OUTER OBS POINTER GLOW
+24. SVG GLOW VS OUTER OBS CURSOR OVERLAY GLOW
 ======================================================================

 A cursor can have two different types of glow.